If you have never attended a meeting before, just send us an e-mail with your information, and we will waive your fee for your first attendance

 Lastly the team from Life Forest presented about their growing mission and another alternative option to "traditional" cemetery burials.
 Their outlook and passion for their project made for another engaging and very interesting presentation

-Our most recent standard meeting was held on October 9th 2019 at The Derryfield in Manchester, NH.
+A meeting was held on October 9th 2019 at The Derryfield in Manchester, NH.

 The presentations and discussion were thought provoking and very informative.
 We would like to give a special thanks to Holly Haas, Professional Genealogist and Candia Cemetery Trustee.
 Her presentation was a great opportunity for our cemetery professionals to see how they may be better prepared to assist individuals with genealogical research, how to leverage technology for the benefit of the public and the cemetery, as well as what documentation and records are most desirable to include with interment records, to benefit future generations of cemetery professionals and genealogists alike.